Beat The Heat: The Best Places to Cool Off in Bucks County

 Various Locations

-The library might not be the first thing you think of when you’re making your summer plans, but maybe it should be.
-After all, summer reading is both fun and important!
-Starting June 18, join the fun at Camp Summer Quest by picking up a summer reading log at your local branch (adults too!).
-Camp Summer Quest, will feature a camp booklet reading log and beaded keychain.
-For each day your child reads they can fill in a space in their log and add beads to their keychain.
-For more fun ways the library can help you make the most of your summer check out our Inside Look article here.
+The Bucks County Free Public Library System might not be the first thing you think of when you’re making your summer plans, but maybe it should be.
+After all, summer reading is both fun and important.
+Join the fun at Camp Summer Quest by picking up a summer reading log at your local branch (adults too).

 145 Liberty Lane, Chalfont